Nevada Eviction Notice Templates (8)

 Note – If the tenant is non-compliant and didn’t file an Affidavit, the court will issue this order without a hearing.

-The court will deliver the Order for Summary Eviction to the constable who operates in the property’s township, who will post the Order on the tenant’s door within 24 hours.
+The court will send the Order for Summary Eviction to a local constable to post on the tenant’s door within 24 hours.